Beethoven · Piano Sonata no.30, Op.109

 Beethoven’s Op.109, one of his last piano sonatas, is an intimate and lyrical work which takes a free and original approach to the traditional sonata form.

 Roberto Gerhard (1896-1970) was a Catalan composer, who studied piano with Granados and composition with Schoenberg.
 He spent most of the last 30 years of his life in England, where he wrote the ballet Don Quixote based on the story by Cervantes.

-In 1851 Clara Schumann wrote in her diary that Robert had written “three piano pieces of a very serious, passionate character, which greatly please me”.
+In 1851 Clara Schumann described the Fantasiestücke in her diary as “three piano pieces of a very serious, passionate character, which greatly please me”.

 Debussy’s twelve Préludes each have a descriptive title, and include ‘The girl with the flaxen hair’ and ‘The drowned cathedral’.

 This concert is supported by the Countess of Munster Musical Trust.

 To purchase tickets online for this concert …